 - number of board members and how many shall be appointed by each party (minimum one, maximum 3-5)(need to be stated in the MoU);

-10. set schedule for (i) signing the MoU), (ii) completing the conditions and deciding to go ahead with the project or not, (iii) preparing and signing the JV agreement, and (iv) getting actually started with the project;
+10. set schedule for (i) signing the MoU), (ii) completing the conditions and deciding whether to go ahead with the project or not, (iii) preparing and signing the JV agreement, and (iv) getting started with the project;

 The most common blunders that can occur with an MoU are:

-It’s far too detailed and contains very detailed provisions for the shareholders agreement.
 Too much detail can cause parties to spend time arguing on the finesses of those clauses before the business plan has even been validated.

-Other important clauses
+Other important clauses for an MoU